Gh0stBlade/cdcEngineTools/README.md

 Note: It is important that the correct GAME and PLATFORM assets is passed to the correct tool otherwise unforeseen issues may occur!

-Disclaimer: I am not responsible for any damage these tools "may" incur.
+Disclaimer: I am not responsible for any damage these tools may incur.